STAGES in the preparation of prosphoro

 Traditionally, families present the gift to the Church in a white linen or cotton prosphoro bag, decorated with embroidered Orthodox symbols like the pattern of the seal or a cross.
 (The white linen representing Christ's body buried in a fine linen shroud)

 If you need to store it more than 2 days before offering it to church, it is best to wrap it in clean kitchen paper towels, sealed in a clean plastic bag or cling wrap and frozen.
-Prosphora do best frozen - in the freezer not the refrigerator.
+Prosphora last best when frozen - in the freezer not the refrigerator.
 They can be stored frozen for weeks without much detriment.
 Then they need to be taken out of the freezer a day before use.
+Just be careful to defrost very slowly at first by wrapping it in a blanket or towel for a few hours once you remove it from the freezer.
+Later, you can let it defrost to room temperature with just a tea-towel around it.
+Early rapid defrosting will cause surface cracking and flaking.